20LitersAdmin/filterbuildscheduler/README.md

 # README

-#order_all page:
-1. Add # per technology column to all tables
-2. Add supplier colum to item table
-3. Limit view to owner [VWF or 20L]

 ## Things to do
 0. counts#item_list table should include `#{item}s_per_technology` column (maybe create an `items_per_technology` method on Count?)
   - what did I make this for?